mphamsy/mphamsy.github.io/_projects/mario.md

 One of the solutions is to use fixed targets, which are temporarily "frozen" in place - allowing for boosted convergence.
 A commonly used method introduces a second network (target net), which copies the weights of the DQN network (online net) after a number of steps in the environment.
 In this implementation, the variable controlling that is the update_steps.

-Additionally, decoupling target Q-values from the online network helps preventing the overestimation of Q-values, which further improves training
+Additionally, decoupling target Q-values from the online network helps preventing the overestimation of Q-values, which further improves training.

 <script src="https://gist.github.com/mphamsy/ef16b972d1ab67883927432c39d02dff.js"></script>

 ### **Hyperparameters**

+These are the hyper parameters used for the training of the Mario agent.

 <script src="https://gist.github.com/mphamsy/e24819104e14a457fc88a8e45df7e981.js"></script>

 ### **Training**

+Mario was trained for 1000 episodes with hyperparameters used as show in the section Hyperparameters.

 <script src="https://gist.github.com/mphamsy/a5e821d0df38383744008110080e6e87.js"></script>

 ### **Results**

+The graph displays the agent reward performance over time.
+The agent continually learns throughout more episodes.

 ### **Post-training**